Taylor Swift and Blake Lively show support for Miles Teller as actor ends fan speculation he is not vaccinated - ExBulletin

 “Isn’t that Miles Teller anti-vax?
 Why is he in @ taylorswift13’s new music video” tweeted a viewer.

-Adding another: “Let me understand of all the employable players in the business, Taylor Swift and Blake Lively have decided that during the pandemic they will hire the literal anti-vaxxer Miles Teller to star in their new video?
-Miss girls, this it’s not the case.”
+Adding another: “Let me understand of all the employable actors in the business, Taylor Swift and Blake Lively have decided that during the pandemic they will hire the literal anti vaxxer Miles Teller to star in their new video? ‘is not the case. “

 Teller himself dispelled rumors regarding not only his vaccine status, but apparently his stance on vaccines in general as well.